 Additional details for QEII-GSST:

 The Ontario government portion of the award to an individual student will be 2/3 of the value of the scholarship (i.e. a maximum of $10,000 annually, or $3,333 per term).
 You must ensure the funding for the remaining 1/3 of the scholarship (maximum $5,000 annually, or $1,667 per term) from funds secured through fundraising from the private sector raised specifically for the QEII-GSST program.

-In your application file, you will have to include a letter from the business, organization or individual who will be providing one third of funds.
-The letter must clearly state the guaranteed funding they will provide, the duration of the funding and their email.
+In your application file, you will have to include a letter of sponsorship or a letter of interest from the business, organization or individual who will be providing one third of funds.
+The sponsorship letter must clearly state the guaranteed funding they will provide, the duration of the funding and their email.
+The letter of interest must indicate the possibility of sponsorship with the contact information of the person.
 A priority will be given to applications with a matching source whose normal activities include a significant share of R&D or R&D sponsoring.
 The University of Ottawa must invoice the organization and the funds cannot come from a grant administered by the University of Ottawa.

 December 1st of each year